BUY 3, GET 15% OFF!!!

 Close-up of a hand wearing a silver ring with a large round gemstone, showing a green stain on the skin beneath the ring.

-You’ve just bought a beautiful ring or bracelet.
-You wear it once or twice and then you notice something strange: your skin has turned green!
-It’s a common reaction, especially with costume or inexpensive jewelry.
-But is it bad when your skin turns green from jewelry?
-And more importantly, how do you stop it from happening?
+You have bought a beautiful ring or bracelet.
+You wear it a few times and suddenly notice something surprising — your skin has turned green.
+It happens to many people, especially when wearing fashion or affordable jewelry.
+But is it a bad sign?
+And how do you stop it?

 Is It Bad When Your Skin Turns Green from Jewelry?